epfl-lasa/modulo/source/modulo_core/README.md

 with [EPFL LASA control libraries](https://github.com/epfl-lasa/control-libraries) by providing communication and translation utilities.

+This package is specifically designed for ROS2 and was developed on Galactic Geochelone.

 ## Communication

 In ROS, applications communicate through publishers and subscribers.
 Communication is handled in a particular format (a ROS message), which includes a serialized representation of the data as well as a message header.
-For example, data of type of `bool` maps to the standard message `std_msgs::msg::Bool`.
+For example, data of type `bool` maps to the standard message `std_msgs::msg::Bool`.

 If application A wishes to send data to application B, a publisher of A and a subscriber of B must be configured to the same ROS message type.
 The data is written into the message format and published by A. B receives the message